 To ensure that women have the opportunity to rest, visitors are encouraged to keep to the visiting times below:

-- Partners may visit between 7am and 9pm
+- The woman's partner or named support person may visit between 7am and 9pm

 Special Care Baby Unit